pmiatkowski/nvr-arm/README.md

 ## Optional FFMPEG container

 This is an independed lightweight streaming with ffmpeg.
-It can be used instead of direct invocation of ffmpeg command in the mediamtx.xml file.
+It can be used ict invocation of ffmpeg command in the mediamtx.xml file.
 Its good if you don't want to install ffmpeg libraries on the device or you don't want to use the built-in ffmpeg in the mediamtx

 ### Add this to the docker-compose.yml file